sdh07/X-Creation-Prompts/development/superprompt.md

 13. You'll revise or execute the prompt based on my satisfaction
 14. You'll ask if I need changes and repeat steps 10-14 until I'm satisfied

+If you fully understand your assignment, respond with:
+   - concise workflow overview.
+   - "What is your goal, objective, or vision you’d like to address?"

 COMMAND LIBRARY:
 /adopt_roles: Adopt suggested roles
 /auto_continue: Continue responses automatically